SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

   (i.e. when you are ready to ship the purchased products) have to make a [Capture][Capture] or [Cancel][Cancel] request.

-### Type of capture (Intent)

-* **AutoCapture (one-phase):** If you want the credit card to be charged right away, you will have to specify that the `intent` of the `purchase` is `AutoCapture`.
-The credit card will be charged and you don't need to do any more financial operations to this purchase.

 ### General

-* **No 3-D Secure and card acceptance**: There are optional paramers that can be used in relation to 3-D Secure and card acceptance.
+* *No 3-D Secure and card acceptance*: There are optional paramers that can be used in relation to 3-D Secure and card acceptance.
 By default, most credit card agreements with an acquirer will require that you use 3-D Secure for card holder authentication.
 However, if your agreement allows you to make a card payment without this authentication, or that specific cards can be declined, you may adjust these optional parameters when posting in the payment.
-This is specified in the technical reference section for creating credit card payments
-   - you will find the link in the sequence diagram below.
-* **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL][callback] in the `POST` request.
+* *Defining CallbackURL*: When implementing a scenario, it is optional to set a [CallbackURL][callback] in the `POST` request.
 If `CallbackURL` is set, then Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
 [See the Callback API description here][callback].

+## Type of capture - Intent

+* **AutoCapture (one-phase):** If you want the credit card to be charged right away, you will have to specify that the `intent` of the `purchase` is `AutoCapture`.
+The credit card will be charged and you don't need to do any more financial operations to this purchase.

 ## Payment Resource